xversial/Foundation-Platform/CONTRIBUTING.md

 ## Versioning

-This Platform 2 is versioned under the [Semantic Versioning](http://semver.org/) guidelines as much as possible.
+Platform 2 is versioned under the [Semantic Versioning](http://semver.org/) guidelines as much as possible.

 Releases will be numbered with the following format: